All Episodes

 Everybody's numbers in Washington are going to continue to plummet if they ignore the people of this country and try to foist worthless, damaging legislation like this so-called immigration breakthrough on everybody.

-If the people of this country are as united on this issue as they are, and the people in Washington who have been elected to serve are gonna not only ignore them, not only gonna ignore us, but blow us off and start calling us names.
+If the people of this country are as united on this issue as they are and the people in Washington who have been elected to serve are going to not only ignore them, not only going to ignore us, but blow us off and start calling us names, I guarantee you their approval numbers are going to go down.

 So there's reason for this.